 Photo: Courtesy of lalala/Houzz

-You probably haven't had milk delivered to your door in a very long time.
-However, it used to be a common occurrence, with a milk door standard in many homes.
+You probably haven’t had milk delivered to your door in a long time.
+It used to be common, with a milk door standard in many homes.
 The small door was situated on the side of the house, and was used to leave bottles of milk between the walls.
-Here's how to turn an empty milk jug into a watering can.
+Here’s how to turn an empty milk jug into a watering can.

 Those panels of glass you’ll still find on old homes are called transom doors.
 Their main purpose was to let in natural light in the front hallways and interior rooms before electricity came to be.
 Their use today still allows in natural light, while stained-glass is just beautiful, however they’re far less important to the home than when electricity didn’t exist!
 Who doesn’t love natural light?
 Check out this collection of ways to create new spaces with windows and doors.